Search

 What Are Ecosystem Engineers?

 Ecosystem engineers are organisms that create, modify, maintain, or destroy habitats.
 The term was introduced in the 1990s by Clive Jones, John Lawton, and Moshe Shachak.
+These species can be found all over the globe and include types of animals and plants - let's take a look at some examples.

 7 Examples of Ecosystem Engineers